natiiix/nebula/docs/heap.md

 ### Table entries

+Table entries for nested table blocks contain the number of allocated sub-blocks (excluding the first block, which is always used by the table) in their most significant byte.
+The less significant bytes are unused and should be zeroed.
+This can be used to tell data block apart from nested table blocks.

+#### Determining type of sub-block based on table entry value

+1. If the entry value is zero, the sub-block is unused.
+2. If the entry value is 32-bit and its most significant byte is not zero, the entry definitely describes a nested table block.
+3. Otherwise, the sub-block contains raw data.
+See the following section for an explanation of the entry value.

+#### Calculation of data block table entry values

 Every entry in every table, regardless of its level, contains a single numeric value.
 In primary and secondary tables, this value is always a 32-bit integer.
 In the tertiary tables, it is only an 8-bit integer because the tertiary sub-blocks are only 256 bytes long